 The way to optimize the deal-making process is to use prioritized lists.
 By prioritizing, the team will always work on the most important tasks first.

-Using a project management tool that is specifically designed for M&A is ideal; this tool would be designed to address sensitive information and compliance.
+Using a m&a project management tool that is specifically designed for M&A is ideal; this tool would be designed to address sensitive information and compliance.
 Having weekly meetings is the key to keeping these lists current.

 Using meaningful analytics will help teams continuously improve the M&A process.
 Risks can be managed through analytics that can help track identified risks within the deal.
 This is another area where a project management tool can help by collecting data that is typically not captured in Excel or via email.
 A tool can help pinpoint where people spend the most time during a deal, as well as where bottlenecks in the process may lie.